John Cage: Centenary commemoration

 In 2012, among a wide range of American and international centennial celebrations, an eight-day festival was held in Washington DC, with venues found notably more among the city's art museums and universities than performance spaces.
 Earlier in the centennial year, conductor Michael Tilson Thomas presented Cage's Song Books with the San Francisco Symphony at Carnegie Hall in New York.
 Another celebration came, for instance, in Darmstadt, Germany, which in July 2012 renamed its central station the John Cage Railway Station during the term of its annual new-music courses.
-At the Ruhrtriennale in Germany, Heiner Goebbels staged a production of Europeras 1 & 2 in a 36,000 sq ft converted factory and commissioned a production of Lecture on Nothing created and performed by Robert Wilson.
-Jacaranda Music had four concerts planned in Santa Monica, California, for the centennial week.
-John Cage Day was the name given to several events held during 2012 to mark the centenary of his birth.